Detailed information on acute respiratory disorders in children

 In the digestive system, cystic fibrosis (CF) mainly affects the pancreas.
 A child with CF has trouble absorbing fats, as well as some proteins and vitamins.

-Detailed information on cystic fibrosis and its effect on the reproductive system for both men and women.
+Detailed information on cystic fibrosis and its effect on the reproductive system.

 Detailed information on cystic fibrosis and its effect on the respiratory system